cep21/circuit/README.md

 # Benchmarking

 This implementation is more efficient than go-hystrix in every configuration.
 It has comparable efficiency to other implementations, faster for most when running with high concurrency.

+The benchmarking code is available [here](https://github.com/cep21/circuit-benchmarks).
 Run benchmarks with `make bench`.

 I benchmark the following alternative circuit implementations.
 I try to be fair and if there is a better way to benchmark one of these circuits, please let me know!